BA, MA, PGCAP, PhD

 You are using an outdated browser.
 Most of this website should still work, but after upgrading your browser it will look and perform better.

-With visits from published writers and industry professionals, you’ll be able to explore career opportunities and build contacts.
+With online talks from published writers and industry professionals, you’ll be able to network and build contacts.
 When you graduate, you’ll have a strong portfolio and a professional network to kickstart your career.

 UCAS course code

 * £100 recurring annual costs for associated course materials should be considered.

 Varying costs – optional face-to-face events (one annual on campus event).

 Level 4 (first year)

 The first year allows you to experience different areas of Creative Writing, providing you with a toolkit of fundamental creative and academic skills.
 Facilitated by staff and industry professionals, a dynamic series of online workshops, recorded lectures, online tutorials, and seminars, are designed to build your competency and help you to hone your craft.

 At this stage you’ll try everything: Fiction, Poetry, Scriptwriting and Creative Non-Fiction, before you specialise in your chosen area.
 You'll read widely throughout this level, gaining a solid knowledge of other writers and their work, and an understanding of how this research can impact on your own creative practice.